Testing changes on a WordPress site locally before implementing them on the live site can prevent damage.

 2. Right-click and select “send to > Compressed (zipped) folder”.

 3. For simpler recognition, change the name from wp-content.zip to wp-content-old.zip.
 Name it something recognizable so you know you are importing the zip file containing the database.

 The original wp-content.zip file only contains the WordPress themes, plugins, and uploads.
 The zip file you create will have the SQL database included too.

 Without the database, the migration will not work.

 Step 5: Import the new zipped file to your local site

 1. Load your Local server.
 Log in and click the site that was created earlier.

 2. Drag the compressed (.zip) wp-content folder that contains the SQL database and the WP content folder into the dashboard of Local.

 3. A prompt will show asking you to give the site a name.
 Call it anything you want, click continue, then wait.

-How long the import takes depends on the size of the database and files being imported, as well as your internet speed.
+How long the import takes depends on the size of the database, the files being imported, and your internet speed.